ndronos/c-nomorph/Klemens.md

 -                 `pkg-config`, for finding libraries
 -                 `doxygen`, for documentation generation
-- A text editor:  emacs and vim are the hardcore geek's favorites.
+- A text editor:  emacs and vim are the hardcore geek's favorites. emacs is very inclusive (the E is for extensible) vim is more minimalist and is very friendky to touch typists.

 (Klemens, 2015) pp. 2-3